beast-dev/doc/tutorials/workshop_rates_and_dates/workshop_rates_and_dates.md

 Finally, the tree can also be exported to a graphics file (pdf, svg, etc.) using the options in the `File` menu.

 {% include question.html content="How do the viruses from the Americas cluster relative to the African viruses and what conclusions can we draw from the inferred time scale?" %}

+## Relaxed molecular clock analysis

+A relaxed clock analysis using a lognormal distribution can also be set up for this data set, by selecting the relevant clock model in the `Clocks` tab:

+{% include image.html prefix=root_url file="image23.png" %}

+Also for this analysis, we made available the output files for a longer run:

+<div class="alert alert-success" role="alert"><i class="fa fa-download fa-lg"></i>
+You can make use of the BEAST output files provided with this tutorial (a chain length of 50,000,000 and logged every 50,000 sample).
+The files, <samp>YFV.log</samp> and <samp>YFV.trees</samp>, <a href="{{ root_url }}files/YFVLongRun.zip"><samp>YFVLongRuns.zip</samp>, can be downloaded from here</a>.</div>

+{% include question.html content="Is the default 10% burn-in sufficient for this sample?" %}

+{% include question.html content="Does the standard deviation estimate for the lognormal distribution in the relaxed clock suggest significant rate variation among lineages?
+How can we formally test this" %}

+{% include question.html content="Does the hypothesis of YFV introduction in the Americas during the slave trade also hold under this model?" %}

 ## References